alexander-shang/econ590-project/README.md

             - Banker's offer at each decision point
             - Whether the player accepted the deal
             - Outcome had they continued playing

+    There is documentation on what each part of the code does in the notebook itself, in the form of comments and markdown sections.

     📌 Note: The data is preloaded within the notebook.
 No external files are needed to run the analysis.